The Hunt for Red October: Commercial

 Due to an extensive marketing campaign by the Naval Institute Press for their first published work of fiction, which was initially aimed at the military, the book sold 45,000 copies by March 1985.
-Clancy said in a 1991 interview: “I thought we’d sell maybe five thousand or ten thousand hardcovers and that would be the end of it.
-I never really thought about making money.”
+Clancy said in a 1991 interview: "I thought we'd sell maybe five thousand or ten thousand hardcovers and that would be the end of it.
+I never really thought about making money."

 After Reagan's endorsement, The Hunt for Red October topped the national bestseller lists, particularly The New York Times.
 It eventually sold more than 365,000 copies in hardcover.
 After securing the paperback rights to Berkley Books for $49,500, the novel sold another 4.3 million copies.

 Adaptations

 Film

-The novel was adapted as a feature film, which was released in the United States on March 2, 1990, months after the Cold War ended.
+The novel was adapted as a feature film, which was released in the United States on March 2, 1990.
 Captain Marko Ramius was played by Sean Connery, while Alec Baldwin played Jack Ryan.
 It serves as the first entry in the Jack Ryan film series, which would later follow a chronological order differing from the novels.
 The movie is a nearly faithful depiction of the novel even though there are many deviations, including Red October traveling up the Penobscot River in Maine to dry dock, the omission of the Royal Navy task force including Ryan's time aboard HMS Invincible, and the "caterpillar drive" being described as a magnetohydrodynamic drive system, essentially, "a jet engine for the water", rather than a drive powered by a series of mechanical impellers inside flow tunnels.
 Although in both the novel and movie, the caterpillar drive was supposed to be undetectably silent.

 The film received mainly positive reviews from critics, holding an 88% rating from Rotten Tomatoes based on 74 reviews.
 It was the sixth top-grossing film of the year, generating $122 million in North America and more than $200 million worldwide in box office.
 In a 1991 interview, Clancy remarked of the film's success: "It was reasonably true to the spirit of the book, although the movie had a lot of technical errors in it and some changes in the story which I do not think is necessary.
 But you have to remember that the printed word and visual representation on the screen are two different art forms and they have very different roles."